Runnable/docs/docker-compose/_posts/2017-05-12-using-private-docker-images.md

 Now images from your registry that are referred to in your Compose files or Dockerfiles can be used successfully.

+> Note: If you use Amazon ECR, your token will expire after 12 hours.
+[Email us](mailto:support@runnable.com) and we can help you update it automatically.

 ---

 ## What’s Next?